+Where do I begin?
+A Cure For Wellness might be one of the most beautiful dumpster fires that will be released in 2017.
 The film begins with some guy in an office who suffers one of the most severe heart attacks in cinema history.
 Turns out this guy’s death is ultimately meaningless because we transition to a young executive named Lockhart (Dane DeHaan), who gets himself some trouble with the SEC by deliberately changing report numbers to show a better output.
 But instead of going to jail, he is given the opportunity to go to the Swiss Alps and bring back the company’s CEO who is needed to complete an important merger.
 So Lockhart goes to do one simple task, find his boss and bring him home.
 What he finds out is his boss is held captive in one of the nicest looking twisted old folk homes in the world in which he becomes a prisoner and fighting for his life.

 Lockhart suffers from a rollover car crash that he would have likely died from considering he wasn’t wearing a seatbelt and the car rolled over more times than a Fast & Furious movie.
 Instead, he wakes up 3 days later with only a broken leg.
 It is then he realizes that the staff is preventing him and his boss from leaving.
-Turns out the Wellness center is actually killing people for…um…I’m not sure actually.
-The story is so poorly explained that the answers that they give don’t make the plot any easier to understand.
-There is some angle with deadly Eels and water that actually dehydrates you and causes your teeth to fall out…plus there also seems to be a brainwashing angle to this film what is poorly explained as well.
+Turns out the Wellness center is actually killing people for…I’m not sure actually.
+The story is poorly explained that the answers that they give don’t make the plot any easier to understand.
+There is some angle with deadly Eels and water that actually dehydrates you and causes your teeth to fall out.
+There seems to be a brainwashing angle that is poorly explained as well.

-I dunno where I stand with this movie, to be honest.
-I went from really hating it, to really liking it, to accepting it for what it was, an awful horror film that is so bad it’s actually entertaining.
-My biggest gripe with the film is that it is too long.
-There is no reason for this film to be 146 minutes long…none.
-If they had cut the first 45-60 minutes of footage that ultimately led to nothing, I would have given this movie a much higher rating.
+The film turns into complete schlock in the ending and many plot points that were set up aren’t even bothered to be explained.
+This movie is a weird hybrid of Neon Demon and The Human Centipede.
+A film that mixes good visual filmmaking with some head-scratching plot points.
+Leaving you to decide whether the style was enough to overweigh the complete lack of substance.
+The film is too long, there is no reason for this film to be 146 minutes long…none.
+If they had cut the first 45-60 minutes of footage that ultimately led to nothing, I would have given this a much higher rating.
 As it stands A Cure For Nothing (I mean ‘Wellness’) is good enough to be good for all the wrong reasons.
 If you and your buddies want to get together and laugh at a film that probably wasn’t suppose to be funny, this is the film for you.
 Otherwise, pass.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.
 Also Follow This Blog at http://www.society-reviews.com.